m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

   The `sealed` modifier prevents a class from being inherited and the `abstract` modifier requires a class to be inherited.
 - A _non-abstract_ class derived from an `abstract` class must include actual implementations of all inherited `abstract` methods and accessors.

-**NOTE**: Use the `abstract` modifier in a method or property declaration to indicate that the method or property does not contain implementation.
+> **Note**: Use the `abstract` modifier in a method or property declaration to indicate that the method or property does not contain implementation.

 `abstract` methods have the following features: